LEARN MORE ABOUT THE TYPES

 Consent is all about choice

 If you give someone consent but then change your mind, that is ok.
-You are entitled to withdraw that consent, to ask the person to stop or to say no.
+You are entitled to withdraw that consent, to ask the person to stop or to say NO. Performing sexual acts without someone’s consent is illegal and punishable by law!

 And remember, it might not really be consent if…